-Regarding proposed revised Section 302(c) - RUPA's text makes this very important point only obliquely RUPA § 303, comment 4 does so directly ("It should be emphasized that Section 303 concerns the authority of partners to bind the partnership to third persons.
-As among the partners, the authority of a partner to take any action is governed by the partnership agreement, or by the provisions of RUPA governing the relations among partners, and is not affected by the filing or recording of a statement of partnership authority.")
+Subsection (c) - The first clause contains a very important limitation - i.e., that statements do not operate viz a viz members.
+RUPA's text makes this very important point only obliquely.
+Direct authority is found in RUPA § 303, comment 4:

+It should be emphasized that Section 303 concerns the authority of partners to bind the partnership to third persons.
+As among the partners, the authority of a partner to take any action is governed by the partnership agreement, or by the provisions of RUPA governing the relations among partners, and is not affected by the filing or recording of a statement of partnership authority.

 But query whether a statement of authority might, in some circumstances, be some evidence of the contents of the operating agreement?

-Query also what happens if a statement of authority conflicts with the articles.
-Under this language, the statement controls as to a third party who gives value in reliance unless the party has "knowledge to the contrary".
+Query also what happens if a statement of authority conflicts with the certificate.
+Under this language, the statement controls as to a third party who gives value in reliance unless the party has "knowledge to the contrary."
+Reading the certificate might provide that contrary knowledge.